-Our development efforts to date have consumed and will continue to require substantial amounts of cash, and we have generated only limited revenues from payments received from our contractual agreements and from the assignment of substantially all of our ultrasound contrast intellectual property.
+Our development efforts to date have consumed and will continue to require substantial amounts of cash.
 Based on our current operating plan, including planned clinical trials and other product development costs, we estimate that existing cash and marketable securities will be sufficient to meet our cash requirements through early 2005.
-However, we will need substantial additional capital to complete the development of TOCOSOL Paclitaxel as well as other product candidates and to meet our other cash requirements in the future.
+However, if we are unable to obtain additional financing in 2004, we intend to reduce expenses such that existing cash resources would last through 2005.
+We will need substantial additional capital to complete the development of TOCOSOL Paclitaxel as well as other product candidates and to meet our other cash requirements in the future.
 Our future capital requirements depend on many factors including: